lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 The **data** are often protected by regulations like EU/GDPR.

-Thee **AI Technology** is not.
+The **AI Technology** is not.

-Legal freameworks has been defined and are offered, but they are not transposed info in law and therefore not enforced.
+Legal frameworks has been defined and are offered, but they are not transposed info in law and therefore not enforced.

-One of the strongest coming is from the European Union, preparing a comprehensive AI regulation., the *AI Act*  This is still in the final works, and once approved still have to be embedded in the EU countries legislation.
+One of the strongest coming is from the European Union, preparing a comprehensive AI regulation., the [AI Act](https://www.europarl.europa.eu/news/en/headlines/society/20230601STO93804/eu-ai-act-first-regulation-on-artificial-intelligence)  As of July 2023, this is still in the final works, and once approved still have to be embedded in the EU countries legislation.

 And then there is the world outside EU, in particular USA and China - big users of the AI technology and mostly unregulated.